spicyboys/drg-completionist/README.md

 ## Disclaimer

-Neither this app nor its developers are associated with Deep Rock Galactic or Ghost Ship Games in any way whatsoever. _(But we really admire what they do.)_
+Neither this app nor its developers are associated with Deep Rock Galactic or Ghost Ship Games in any way. _(But we really admire what they do.)_

 ---

-###### README Last Updated: Sept.
-1, 2021
+###### README Last Updated: June 15, 2023